Multivariate Fields of Experts for Convergent Image Reconstruction: Abstract

 \section{Abstract}

 We introduce the multivariate fields of experts, a new framework for the learning of image priors.
 Our model generalizes existing fields of experts methods by incorporating multivariate potential functions constructed via Moreau envelopes of the $\ell_\infty$-norm.
 We demonstrate the effectiveness of our proposal across a range of inverse problems that include image denoising, deblurring, compressed-sensing magnetic-resonance imaging, and computed tomography.
 The proposed approach outperforms comparable univariate models and achieves performance close to that of deep-learning-based regularizers while being significantly faster, requiring fewer parameters, and being trained on substantially fewer data.
-In addition, our model retains a relatively high level of interpretability due to its structured design.
+In addition, our model retains a high level of interpretability due to its structured design.
+It is supported by theoretical convergence guarantees which ensure reliability in sensitive reconstruction tasks.